apireno/postgres_embeddings/README.md

 LIMIT 10;
 ```

-For example if using the movie sample and the term "dogs and cats" you shuld get the following results:
+For example if using the movie sample and the term "dogs and cats" you should get the following results:

 ```
   id   |                content                |      distance